 Now of course this is no problem for a guy that has held his own against Thor and the Hulk, but how is that the basis for a system of government?
 And how could any Atlantean besides Namor be expected to survive that?

 Later, he gets bored with the remaining superficial ceremonies of the day, and he decides to bench a diplomat and go to the UN himself to deal with the negotiations on Atlantis becoming a member.

 At the UN, in addition to the US and UN diplomats, Namor is attended by French marine biologist Jacqueline Trufaut (it's said she's the world's foremost expert on sub-sea cultures).
 That's kind of insulting, right?
-Like, if the UN was working to induce a new African nation and they brought in an anthropologist?
+Like, if the UN was working to induce a new Polynesian island nation and they brought in an anthropologist?
 I don't know, maybe i'm over-thinking it.